utkarshsen03/TargetCorporationAnalysis/README.md

 - The revenue increases by `19.99%` from year *2017* to *2018*.
 - *São Paulo* generates `64.40%` of the revenue.
 All the other states generates revenue in a single digit.
 - *Rondônia* has the highest freight value of `50.91`.
 While the *São Paulo* has the lowest freight value of `18.45`.
+- There is no correlation between price and review score.

 #### Visualizations